actiontom/capitec/capiteccomponent/README.md

 # \<capiteccomponent-element\>

-This element will get the latest Capitec share price from a public finacial data service provider and prompt the user to enter an amount whereby it&#39;ll display the calculated number of shares
+This element will get the latest Capitec share price from a public finacial data service provider.
+It will prompt the user to enter an amount whereby it&#39;ll display the calculated number of shares

 ## Install the Polymer-CLI